-If traveling with an infant, a diaper bag (that contains items specifically for said infant) may be brought on board in addition to the baggage allowance.
+If you are traveling with an infant, you may bring on board a diaper bag (that contains items specifically for said infant).
+This is in addition to the baggage allowance.
 Approved car seats may be brought on for use in a seat that’s been purchased for your baby or toddler.

 Westjet Checked Baggage Allowances:

 Fees for checked baggage vary depending on your destination and the level fare booked.
 WestJet flight fares from “EconoFlex” to Business include a free checked bag.
 If your WestJet flight is part of a WestJet Vacations Premium Economy package, your fare includes two free checked bags.
 All flights booked with Basic, Econo, or Member Exclusive fares charge $30-$35.40 for the first checked bag.
 The fee is charged in CAD or USD, depending on departure country.